Netsafe conference

 After our successful “Confronting Online Harm Together” conference in Auckland 2016, Netsafe and Australia’s eSafety Commissioner agreed to partner together to bring the online safety industry together each year…

 Our first trans-Tasman online safety conference took place in 2017 in Sydney.
-The “Online Safety on the Edge” trans-Tasman conference was full of highlights and included an epic gaming battle between Netsafe and Australia’s eSafety Commissioner.
+The conference was full of highlights and included an epic gaming battle between Netsafe and Australia’s eSafety Commissioner.

 The 2018 trans-Tasman Online Safety Conference was held in Auckland on 10-11 October 2018.
 The theme of the conference was “The Crossroads: Where online safety, education, entertainment, regulation, enforcement, technology and wellbeing intersect”.
 There were over 200 delegates at the conference including representatives from online content creators, education, government, law enforcement and industry.